kitos/kitos.github.io/src/_content/blog/adaptive-layout-in-react-apps-with-ssr_en.md

 ### P.S.

 "Why didn't you experience the same issue in your old app?" - a careful reader might wonder 🤨.
-Indeed we use SSR there as well and do not use knowledge about browser (_User Agent_).
+Indeed, we use SSR there as well and do not use knowledge about browser (_User Agent_).
 To be honest, I didn't dig into legacy project in order to learn its secrets.
 But I guess it's about some extra render initiated by parent components 😬.